kadena-io/pact/docs/pact-reference.rst

 ::

+    (step EXPR)
     (step ENTITY EXPR)

-Define a step within a *pact*, which can only be executed by nodes representing ENTITY, in order of execution specified in containing `defpact <#defpact>`__.
+Define a step within a `defpact <#defpact>`__ such that any prior steps will be executed in prior transactions, and later steps in later transactions.
+With ENTITY, indicates that this step is intended for confidential transactions such that only ENTITY will execute the step, while other participants will “skip” the step. in order of execution specified in containing `defpact <#defpact>`__.

 step-with-rollback
 ~~~~~~~~~~~~~~~~~~

 ::

+    (step-with-rollback EXPR ROLLBACK-EXPR)
     (step-with-rollback ENTITY EXPR ROLLBACK-EXPR)

-Define a step within a *pact*, which can only be executed by nodes
+Define a step within a `defpact <#defpact>`__ similarly to
-representing ENTITY, in order of execution specified in containing
-`defpact <#defpact>`__.
-If any subsequent steps fail, ROLLBACK-EXPR will
-be executed.
+`step <#step>`__ but specifying ROLLBACK-EXPR.
+With ENTITY,
+ROLLBACK-EXPR will only be executed upon failure of a subsequent step,
+as part of a reverse-sequence “rollback cascade” going back from the
+step that failed to the first step.
+Without ENTITY, ROLLBACK-EXPR
+functions as a “cancel function” to be explicitly executed by a
+participant.

 use
 ~~~